Configuring GitLab Runner on OpenShift

 Operator properties

-This is a list of the supported properties that can be passed to the Operator.
+The following properties can be passed to the Operator.

 Some properties are only available with more recent versions of the Operator.